solvebio/solvebio-python/solvebio/cli/tutorial.md

 SolveBio maintains a list of publicly available datasets.
 To list them,
 run:

-    Vault.list('solvebio:public')
+    vault = Vault.get_by_name('solvebio:public')

-You can browse any Vault from the client as well, simply by running:
+You can browse any Vault from the client as well, simply by calling the available methods on a Vault object:

-    Vault.files('acme:test-vault')
-    Vault.folders('acme:test-vault')
-    Vault.datasets('acme:test-vault')
+    vault = Vault.get_by_name('solvebio:public')
+    vault.files()
+    vault.folders()
+    vault.datasets()
-    Vault.objects('acme:test-vault')  # Includes files, folders, and datatsets
+    vault.objects()  # Includes files, folders, and datatsets

+Every user has a dedicated, non-shareable, personal vault which is private to them.
+This vault can be obtained by running:

+    vault = Vault.get_personal_vault()
+    vault.name
+    > 'user-3000'  # This is automatically generated based on your User ID
+                   # and cannot be changed.